tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 [SIMD](https://v8.dev/features/simd)),
 [WebGPU](https://gpuweb.github.io/gpuweb/), and general JavaScript engine progress in recent years.
-Nonetheless, a carefully developed, platform-specific app will typically outperform a web-based application (albeit the situations where this _actually_ matters may be limited).
+Nonetheless, a carefully developed, platform-specific app will typically outperform a Web-based application (albeit the situations where this _actually_ matters may be limited).
 With even high-performance audio-editing tools like [Soundtrap](https://www.soundtrap.com/) (thanks to the [Web Audio API](https://developer.mozilla.org/docs/Web/API/Web_Audio_API) and